 Every tenant wants to live in a comfortable home that is cool in summer and warm in winter.
 But who is responsible for providing this service?
-Is the HVAC service included in the rental?
+Is the HVAC service included in the rental fee?
 Or are tenants expected to take care of their heating and cooling needs?

 If landlords include ACs in the unit, who is responsible for maintaining them?
-These are questions that always crop up in the landlord-tenant relationship.
-Answering them beforehand will help landlords avoid friction with tenants.
+These are some common questions that often crop up in the landlord-tenant relationship.
+Answering them beforehand will help landlords avoid future friction with tenants.

 HVAC and landlord’s responsibility

 Most tenants assume that landlords are legally mandated to provide all the HVAC needs of a rental.
 By the law, the responsibility of the property owner falls under the warranty of implied habitability.

 The warranty of implied habitability means landlords must ensure habitable living conditions before they turn over a rental to tenants, explains Blue Mountain, a property management company in Colorado Springs.
 But what does it mean for a home to be in a habitable living condition?
 Does it imply that all HVAC needs of a property must be met by the owner?

 Here are the things required by the implied warranty of habitability:

 - Gas, heating and electricity systems that are in good working order

 - Plumbing systems – sinks, toilets, tubs or shower and hot water – that work